 - Choose over-the-counter medications that only have the ingredients you need.
 Your pharmacist can help select the best OTC options for your symptoms.

-Spring and Summer Falls Prevention
+Autumn Falls Prevention

 The chances of a fall go up when you are rushing around or distracted by crowds and sales.
 The Ohio Council of Retail Merchants and the Golden Buckeye Program have partnered with STEADY U Ohio to provide these tips for shoppers to prevent falls: